s4tb0y/grehack24_workshop/README.md

 `docker run -it --rm workshop_env`

+You can also link current directory for example to keep firmware image that you are dumping with `-v` flag:

+`docker run -it --rm -v ./:/workspace workshop_env`

 ## Use case: Dumping firmware of the GL-MT300N-V2 Mango with flashreader CH341A

 If you want to run docker with flash reader for example: